pandio-com/code-samples/functions/java/README.md

 ### Resource Quotas

-* Business Plan account users can create at most **10** function instances which share 3 CPU units, 3 GB of RAM and 10 GB of storage
+* The Business Plan can have at most **10** function instances which share 3 CPU units, 3 GB of RAM and 10 GB of storage
-* Starter Plan account users can create at most **1** function instance with 1 CPU unit, 1 GB of RAM and 10 GB of storage
+* The Starter Plan can have at most **1** function instance with 1 CPU unit, 1 GB of RAM and 10 GB of storage

 ## Examples